Upper Marlboro, Maryland: Education

 Upper Marlboro is served by the Upper Marlboro Branch of the Prince George's County Memorial Library System.

+African-American schools

+In the era of Jim Crow laws and legalized racial segregation of schools, before the mid-20th century Civil Rights Movement, white and black students attended separate schools.
+Beginning around 1868 the Upper Marlboro area had a school for African-American children.
+In the Upper Marlboro area, white students attended Upper Marlboro High School after it was built in 1921.
+Prior to 1923 area black high school students traveled to Baltimore or Washington, D.C., to go to high school.
+From 1923 to 1935, Black students attended Marlboro Colored High School in Upper Marboro.
+After Marlboro Colored High School closed in 1935, and Frederick Douglass High School was opened on a new campus.

 Sports

 The Chesapeake Icebreakers of the East Coast Hockey League played two seasons in Upper Marlboro from 1997 to 1999 at The Show Place Arena, just outside town, before moving to Jackson, Mississippi.

 The Chesapeake Tide of the Continental Indoor Football League started play at The Show Place Arena, just outside town, in 2007.
 Beginning in 2009, they will be known as the Maryland Maniacs and play in the Indoor Football League.

 Transportation

 Upper Marlboro is currently directly served by two state highways.
 Maryland Route 725 follows Main Street through downtown and connects the town to U.S. Route 301.
 MD 725 is the old alignment of Maryland Route 4, which currently bypasses the town just to the south.
 Maryland Route 717 connects MD 725 in downtown to MD 4 via Water Street.
 US 301 passes just east of the town.